AshCoolman/docs/guides/frontend-dictionary.md

 1. They _never mutate_, returning newly built objects: This allows reasoning about input + output _without side-effects_
 2. Their signature is _always_ `function name(state, action) {}`, so it makes it easy to compose them:

-Assume the state looks like this:
+Assume the state looks like this and we are using `react-redux`:

         var theState = {
           _2ndLevel: {